 When in garrison, Japanese troops typically received a larger

-barley mixture meant to prevent beriberi, 7.4 ounces (210 grams) of
+and barley mixture meant to prevent beriberi, 7.4 ounces (210

-condiments.
-The barley and rice mixture was unpopular with the troops
+grams), and condiments.
+The barley and rice mixture was unpopular

-in spite of its nutritional merits, and so was often served already
+with the troops in spite of its nutritional merits, and so was

-cooked to prevent the troops picking out the barley.
-This ration
+often served already cooked to prevent the troops picking out the